 The harlequin rasbora is a native of Malaysia, Singapore, Sumatra, and southern Thailand.
-It inhabits streams and waters that are characterized principally by low mineral content, high concentrations of dissolved humic acids, which is typical of water found flowing through peat swamp forests.
-The waterlogged soils of these forests inhibit the complete decay of leaf litter and result in the formation of peat, which leaches humic acids.
-These conditions resemble those found on in the blackwater habitats of South America.
+It inhabits streams and waters that are characterized principally by their low mineral content and high concentrations of dissolved humic acids, which is typical of water that flows through swamped forests.
+The waterlogged soils of these forests inhibit the complete decay of leaf litter, resulting in the formation of peat, which leaches humic acids.
+These conditions resemble those found in the blackwater habitats of South America.

 Colors and Markings

 Of the more than five dozen species of rasbora, the harlequin is arguably the most popular of them all.
-Often referred to as a red rasbora, the body is a reddish copper color which is accented by a striking black wedge covering the rear half of the body, like a characteristic black "pork chop" shaped patch.
+Often referred to as a red rasbora, the body is a reddish-copper color that is accented by a striking black wedge covering the rear half of the body.
 The distinguishing triangular patch begins near the dorsal fin and comes to a point near the base of the caudal fin.

 Harlequin Rasbora Habitat and Care

-Water temperature is not critical, however, the ideal range is 74 to 78 F (23 to 26 C).
-The pH of the water should be slightly acidic, in the range of 6.0 to 6.5.
-An aquarium intended to house harlequin rasboras should be planted with live plants, with some open areas for swimming provided between stands of plants such as Cryptocoryne species, these being among the plants that inhabit the harlequin rasbora's native waters.
+An aquarium intended to house harlequin rasboras should be planted with live plants.
+Create open areas for swimming between stands of plants such as Cryptocoryne species, these being among the plants that inhabit the harlequin rasbora's native waters.

-Males are more slender than females and exhibit a rounded extension at the bottom edge of the distinctive black wedge covering the posterior of the fish.
+Male harlequins are more slender than females and exhibit a rounded extension at the bottom edge of the distinctive black wedge covering the posterior of the fish.
 The black wedge on females is perfectly straight.
-The female Harlequin Rasbora is also larger than the male.
+The female harlequin rasbora is also larger than the male.

-Harlequins are among the more difficult species to breed, however, spawning may be achieved if you provide the proper conditions.
-Select young specimens and condition them with live foods such as daphnia and mosquito larvae prior to the spawning attempt.
-Harlequin rasbora differ from other popular rasboras in the aquarium when it comes to breeding.
+Harlequins are among the more difficult tropical freshwater species to breed, however, spawning may be achieved if you provide the proper conditions.
+Select young specimens and condition them with live foods such as daphnia and mosquito larvae before the spawning attempt.
+Harlequin rasbora differs from other popular rasboras in the aquarium when it comes to breeding.
 While other rasboras are egg-scattering spawners, harlequin rasboras are egg layers.

 Once you prepare the breeding tank, introduce the breeding stock late in the day.
-Spawning will usually being in the morning and is initiated by the male dancing and trembling before the female.
+Spawning will usually begin in the morning and is initiated by the male dancing and trembling before the female.
 This spawning behavior is intended to direct the female beneath a suitable plant for depositing the eggs.
-You may see the male nudging the sides of the female and rubbing his belly against her back in an effort to move her to the spawning location.
+You may see the male nudging the sides of the female and rubbing his belly against her back to move her to the spawning location.

 When ready to spawn, the female will turn upside down and rub her belly against the underside of a leaf, signaling the male to join her.
 The male will approach her while continuing to tremble, then wrap himself around her body and fertilize the eggs as they are released.
 Six to 12 eggs are laid at a time.
 The fertilized eggs rise and adhere to the underside of the leaves.
-Over the course of one to two hours, as many as 300 eggs may be laid.
-Although, 80 to 100 is more typical.
+During one to two hours, as many as 300 eggs may be laid, although 80 to 100 is more typical.